-Thousands of new residents are set to move into the many new developments across the south of the Greenwich Peninsula.
+Thousands of new residents are set to move into many new developments across the south of the Greenwich Peninsula.
 Most of these new builds are now almost complete with occupation beginning within months.
 Yet what will greet them is a masterclass in anti-pedestrian design.

 The image below shows some detail of GMV – the sections in blue are almost complete.
 Sections in orange are now being sold and construction should begin imminently.
 The areas on the left are to the south with the Thames shown on the right:

-Heading south and the junction by Sainsbury’s presents yet more guard railing forcing pedestrians on a detour if they want to cross.
+Heading south and the junction by Sainsbury’s (and in future Ikea) presents yet more guard railing forcing pedestrians on a detour if they want to cross.
 Cars rule here.

 Pedestrians are an afterthought, forced to-and-fro from the adjacent road by guardrails, raised planters and landscaping designed to push them away.
 And the constant back and forth makes working out the route ahead difficult.
 Legibility is no consideration.

 If you didn’t know better it looks as though you’re reaching a dead end (see below pic).
 Approaching here you would have no idea if you can continue walking ahead to reach shops and the station.

-So people look to cross.
+So people look to cross over the road.
 But this means going towards the busier Sainsbury’s car park entrance roads rather than sleepy Horn Lane.
 Residents will eventually work it out if they’re not completely put off walking this way, but irregular visitors may wonder where to go.
 Legible it ain’t.

-Just past this area, where pedestrians are forced away from a direct route south, from the road we can see below that the path could have continued straight on instead of being grassed over.
+Just past this area, where pedestrians are again forced away from a direct route south.
+From the road in the image below we can see below that the path could have continued directly adjacent instead of being grassed over.

-The other side of the patch of grass above is where pedestrians are forced away from the road:
+The other side of the patch of grass shown above is where pedestrians are forced to walk away from the roadside:

 After this little detour is the Blackwall approach flyover.
 One of the grimmest spots in south east London.
 It seems to perennially be on the list for imminent improvements and then put back.
-The most recent I heard was 2017 when a cycle highway is due to arrive.
 Here it is in all it’s glory: